 Return to the High Street and turn west (left).
-The house with pillars (3) and a classical facade next to Crofters Foods (formerly K. Cummings, Butcher), was built by John Steavenson, a general merchant who rented some of the local salmon fishings and who was Provost of Fortrose in 1837.
-It was once a large store selling rifles, furniture and watches and became the village Post Office for many years.
+The house with pillars (3) and a classical facade nextdoor to the True Kiltmakers shop was built by John Steavenson, a general merchant who rented some of the local salmon fishings and who was Provost of Fortrose in 1837.
+The building was once a large store selling rifles, furniture and watches and became the village Post Office for many years.

-It is thought that Rosemarkie may have been created a Royal Burgh as early as 1216 by Alexander II.
-The arrangement of the street into parallel contiguous strips or burgh roods either side of the highway, each owned by a burghess who paid a rent of five silver pennies to the king has not much changed.
+It is thought that Rosemarkie may have been made a Royal Burgh as early as 1216 by Alexander II.
+The arrangement of the street into parallel contiguous strips or burgh roads either side of the highway, each owned by a burghess who paid a rent of five silver pennies to the king, has not much changed.

-Miller's Hotel was, within living memory, a coaching inn with four horses, wagonettes and a phaeton.
+Miller's Hotel was a coaching inn with four horses, wagonettes and a phaeton.
 The annual "Bools" game used to start here with men from two teams hurling a small iron ball down to the Ness and back for a celebration drink.

 Turn south (left) at the arch down Hawkhill Road.
-The Marine House (5) (formerly Hotel but now a nursing home) , once a private house called Hawkhill, was popular with golfers.
-Families used to return year after year to enjoy not only the golf but also the happy family atmosphere which catered for all ages.
+Marine House (5) on the left was once a private house called Hawkhill.
+It became a hotel, then a nursing home, and now private apartments.
+As a hotel it was popular with golfers, and families used to return year after year to enjoy not only the golf but also the happy family atmosphere which catered for all ages.

-Looking west (right) at the bottom of Hawkhill Road along Marine Terrace (7).
-A boat-building yard once stood on a site close to Tigh-na-mara.
-Here the schooner LOUISA built of larch from Raddery woods and called after Mrs Louisa Fowler of Raddery was launched in 1852.
+Look west (right) at the bottom of Hawkhill Road along Marine Terrace (7).
+A boat-building yard once stood on a site close to Tigh-na-mara, the stone villa on the right side of the road.
+Here the schooner LOUISA built of larch from Raddery woods and named after Mrs Louisa Fowler of Raddery was launched in 1852.
 There was also a ropery operating at about the same time from a site close by.
 Further to the east just above the shore once stood a large black boat house where many fine yachts were built and launched from a mobile wooden jetty.